TheOldPresbyope/moode-satechi/README.md

 ## Components

 1. `/etc/udev/rules.42-satechi.rules`
 This rule tells `udev` what to do when the virtual Linux input device representing the Satechi Remote is detected.
 It tells `udev` to create a symlink `/dev/SBMMR` for convenience and to invoke a `systemd` service.
-The symlink is removed when the remote goes to sleep or is powered off and the input device is removed.
+The symlink is removed when the remote goes to sleep or is powered off and the virtual input device is removed.
 (Why the number 42?
 Ask any reader of Douglas Adam's **Hitchhiker's Guide to the Galaxy.**)

 2. `/etc/systemd/system/satechi.service` This tells `systemd` to start the actual satechi script after `udev` detects the remote and creates the symlink and to stop it when the symlink is removed.